auNLP/assignment4-NER-using-LSTMs/assignment_description.md

 ## Intended learning goals
-- Being able to work with recurrent layers in PyTorch
+- Being able to work with recurrent layers using PyTorch.
-- An understanding of named entity recognition, an essential task in language processing
+- Understanding of named entity recognition including the structure of its labels and how a model could be trained.
-- Being able to make meaningful experiments that influence the performance of the model
+- Being able to conduct meaningful experiments that influence the performance of the model.

-## Packages which might be useful
-This includes a few additional packages which you might find useful:

-- Recall from the workshop that argument can be parsed using [argparse](https://docs.python.org/3/library/argparse.html)
+- Being able to implement a simple version of early stopping.

 ## FAQ